sikuli/sikuli/docs/source/globals.rst

 	inside your text, that you did not expect.
 In this case, you can use ``Env.getClipboard().strip()`` to get rid of surrounding white spaces.

+.. versionadded:: X1.0-rc2
+.. py:method:: Env.isLockOn(key-constant)

+	Get the current status ( on / off ) off the respective key.
+Only one key can be specified.

+	:parameter key-constant: one of the key constants ``Key.CAPS_LOCK``, ``Key.NUM_LOCK``, ``Key.SCROLL_LOCK``
+	:return: True if the specified key is on, False otherwise

+	Further information about key constants can be found in Class :py:class:`Key`.